 “This course has made me think about the bigger picture of digital transformation within my organisation.
 I now incorporate this into my day-to-day decision making.”

-The PGCert Year 1 completed in June with a celebration and impact event held at the Playfair Building, Edinburgh University.
-This was attended by participants, their executive sponsors and senior people from across the health, social care and housing sector.
+Cohort 1 PGCert Year 1 concluded in June with a Celebration and Impact event at the Playfair Building, Edinburgh University.
+Participants, their executive sponsors, and senior leaders from the health, social care, and housing sectors attended.

 The keynote was delivered by John Halamka, President of the Mayo Clinic Platform, USA.

-In response to being asked to describe the impact the new skills and knowledge gained by participants were having on their organisation, what had specifically changed within their organisation, or any general feedback about the programme:
+In response to questions about the impact of new skills and knowledge gained by participants, specific changes within their organisations, and general feedback about the programme, executive sponsors provided the following insights:

 “This was a ground breaking approach to bring people from across sectors together all with the common goal of improving knowledge and skill as digital leaders.
 The number of man hours committed to developing this programme… would be wasted if we did not continue.
 It will take several cohorts to make a big difference, but the difference will have longevity… In my view it will not realise its non-financial value for a number of years but this is truly worth it and this was never a quick fix.”